nickdesaulniers/nickdesaulniers.github.com/content/post/USPS-as-an-ISP.md

 [disputes](https://broadbandnow.com/research/fcc-broadband-overreporting-by-state)
 this claim stating this number may be closer to 42 million Americans.
-I am concerned that the FCC report from 2021 cites measurements from 2019; the dissenting statements from FCC commissioners at the end of the report.
+I am concerned that the FCC report from 2021 cites measurements from 2019; the dissenting statements from FCC commissioners at the end of the report are also well worth a read.
 Also, where are the latest reports for 2022?
 I'm guessing they were discontinued because they were pretty lame; the latest international report from 2018 uses data from 2014 and uses the measure of 256 kbps as the definition for broadband...
 [Other](https://www.broadbandchoices.co.uk/features/internet-accessibility-index)
 [reports](https://datareportal.com/reports/digital-2023-global-overview-report)
 may be more reliable for international comparisons.